-As well as providing information, advice and support through our free Helpline 0800 089 1122 and popular website www.eczema.org the Society also holds regular training sessions for healthcare professionals and is committed to taking the eczema message out into the local community by attending events across the UK.
+As well as providing information, advice and support through our free\

+Helpline 0800 089 1122 and popular website www.eczema.org, the Society is committed to taking the eczema message into the local community by attending events across the UK.
+It also holds cost effective training days for healthcare professionals.

-Calls are free from BT landlines.
+\Calls are free from BT landlines.
 Other providers and mobile services may charge for calls.